Agenda for “Deeper Sense of Place” Workshop on July 17-19, 2023

 Tall Timbers Maryland

 The most effective learning journeys begin with good questions, some of which are unanswerable in the short term and lead to better questions.
 Often we end up with far more questions than answers!
 If we are truly successful, this may even feature “unlearning” of what we thought we knew about ourselves and our place in this world.
-A Deeper Sense of Place is about developing community and the practice of living within the ecological limits of a place in a manner that can be further developed by future generations!
+A “Bioregional Data Lab” is about developing community and the practice of living within the ecological limits of a place in a manner that can be further developed by future generations!